 Obesity: Malaysia has perhaps the highest rates of child and adult obesity in Asia.
-Roughly 54% of Malaysian adults rated as overweight or obese as of 2020.
-Increased obesity has resulted in increased rates of associated diseases as well as weightrelated disabilities.
+Roughly 54% of Malaysian adults rated as overweight or obese as of 2023.
+Increased obesity has resulted in increased rates of associated diseases as well as weight-related disabilities.

 As is common in developing countries, the rate of noncommunicable diseases, such as cardiovascular and chronic respiratory diseases, cancer, and diabetes has risen, now accounting for over 73% of deaths.
-While no longer a leading cause of illness or death, malaria is still a national concern, with over 3,688 cases in 2021.
+While no longer a leading cause of illness or death, malaria is still a national concern, with over 2,505 cases in 2022.

 HIV/AIDS: Malaysia's focus on prevention, detection, and treatment of HIV/AIDS has resulted in a 50% drop of HIV cases in the last decade.
-In 2021, nearly 100,722 Malaysians had HIV, a relatively low prevalence rate of 0.3% of the population.
+In 2022, a reported 86,142 Malaysians had HIV, a relatively low prevalence rate of 0.2% of the population.
 Although most infections occur in males, female infection rates have increased in recent decades.